-- A. A summary of the proposed project and its anticipated impacts - B. Project team (who will carry out the work) - C. Anticipated audience (if an outreach project) - D. Project timeframe, including any deadlines that must be met - E. Consistency with the Borough's overall recycling plan - F. How will you demonstrate success: are there measurable goals, and what methods will be used to evaluate them? - G. Any additional information, specifications, contracts, etc., that will assist the Recycling Commission in evaluating your proposal.
-You may include in your Plan expansions or explanations of your answers on sections of this form.
+- A. Type(s) of material(s) or resource(s) to be recycled or shipped - i.
+Disposition of material(s) or resources(s) (what will you do with them) - ii.
+Demonstrate a market for the material(s) or resource(s) - B. Location of material sites - C. Estimated number of tons to be recycled each month - D. Program start date for waste generated after specified date - i.
+Are there any timelines that must be met - ii.
+How are you going to meet those timelines - E. Consistency with the Borough's overall recycling plan - F. How will you demonstrate success: are there measurable goals, and what methods will be used to evaluate them? - G. Any additional information, specifications, contracts, etc., that will assist the Recycling Commission in evaluating your proposal.
+You may include in your Plan expansions or explanations of your answers on this form.

+10. Are You Asking For Borough Funding?

-10. ARE YOU ASKING FOR BOROUGH FUNDING?
-Yes No If Yes: A. How much? \$ B. For what time period?
+B. For what time period?

 C. One time or ongoing?

-D. What are estimated monetary needs for trial (first) period? \$ E. What are estimated monetary needs for further time-periods? \$ (NOTE: Approval of this plan at this level does NOT guarantee Borough funding) 11.
-How do you see your proposal affecting the overall impact on the goal of recycling and reduction of solid waste generated in the Borough? · Date: Print Name:
+D. What are estimated monetary needs for trial (first) period? \$

+E. What are estimated monetary needs for further time-periods? \$

+(NOTE: Approval of this plan at this level does NOT guarantee Borough funding)

+11. How do you see your proposal affecting the overall impact on the goal of recycling and reduction of solid waste generated in the Borough?

+Date:

+Print Name: